milkyway-labs/milkyway/x/restaking/README.md

 ### MsgUpdateParams

 Allows to update the module parameters.
-The params are updated through a governance proposal where the signer is the gov module account address.
+Parameters are updated via a governance proposal, with the gov module account as the signer.

 ```protobuf reference
 https://github.com/milkyway-labs/milkyway/blob/v8.1.0/proto/milkyway/restaking/v1/messages.proto#L257-L274